Cindytalk: 2003 to present

 2003's Klang Galerie 7" release "Transgender Warrior/Guts of London" saw Cindytalk move into more abstract areas, taking a closer look at the rhythms, tones and melodies of noise.
 Since 2004, Cinder has split her time between Japan and the UK, working on various projects.
 This has included Cindytalk performing live (solo or group), and a number of (mostly solo) recordings.

-Most notably, Vienna-based label Editions Mego have released a series of Cindytalk albums, mostly comprising solo work by Cinder: The Crackle of My Soul (2009), Up Here in the Clouds (2010), Hold Everything Dear (2011), and A Life Is Everywhere (repast) (2013).
+The Vienna-based label Editions Mego have released a series of Cindytalk albums mostly comprising solo work by Cinder: The Crackle of My Soul (2009), Up Here in the Clouds (2010), Hold Everything Dear (2011), and A Life Is Everywhere (repast) (2013).
 A vinyl double album The Poetry of Decay collects both The Crackle of My Soul and Up Here in the Clouds (2010).
 A 10-inch vinyl split release in tandem with Robert Hampson was released in 2010, featuring Cindytalk's "Five Mountains of Fire" and Robert Hampson's "Antarctica Ends Here".

-In the summer of 2005, Cindytalk was invited to use tracks from The Crackle of My Soul as musical score for the UK independent film Madrigal (Rabblewise Films).

-In summer 2006, based in London, Cindytalk started working on a new (band) album provisionally entitled In A World Without Hope.
-In Spring 2011, Jacob Burns of Lata (and former bass player with Scottish band Damn Shames) joined Cindytalk on electronics.
-Cindytalk were invited by Ray Davies of The Kinks to play at the Meltdown Festival on London's Southbank (June 2011).

-The Indiana-based label BlueSanct released a Cindytalk 10" called Silver Shoals of Light as part of their 10-year anniversary limited edition ART SINGLES club.
-Recorded 2006; released 2008.

-Matt Kinnison died from cancer on Wednesday 7 May 2008.
+Member Matt Kinnison died from cancer in May 2008.

-Handmade Birds announced a new Cindytalk album for summer 2014 entitled touchedRAWKISSEDsour.
+The album touchedRAWKISSEDsour was released in 2014.
 In 2014, they played the BBC Tectonics festival, sharing a billing with Thurston Moore.
 Of Ghosts and Buildings (2021) was released on the Japanese label Remodel, and Subterminal (2022) on the UK label False Walls, both continuing Cinder's integration of electronics with field recordings.

-Side/related projects

-In 1983, Cinder recorded a John Peel session with fellow Scots Cocteau Twins (contributing to "Hazel" and "Dear Heart", available on some versions of Garlands as well as BBC Sessions) which led to a meeting with 4AD founder Ivo Watts-Russell who invited her to appear on This Mortal Coil's 1983 debut EP Sixteen Days/Gathering Dust.
-She was also one of three featured singers on the debut This Mortal Coil album It'll End in Tears (1984), contributing vocals to "Kangaroo" (which was released as a single and became an instant indie hit), "Fond Affections" and "A Single Wish".